open-devsecops/course/topic-2-cicd/chapter-1-containerization/lab/lab1.md

 - Interact with a running Docker container
 - Understand Docker container isolation

+## Introduction
+Welcome :wave: This lab serves as your first step into container technology, empowering you with the skills to package and isolate a React application in a Docker container.

 ## Fork and Clone the Reference Application
 Let' start by forking the reference application repository.
 This will create a copy that you can modify and use without affecting the original codebase.
 Cloning will then brings this copy to your local machine.